Cape Elizabeth, Maine

 Cape Elizabeth is a town in Cumberland County, Maine, United States.
-The town is part of the Portland-South Portland-Biddeford, Maine, metropolitan statistical area.
+The town is part of the Portland–South Portland–Biddeford metropolitan area.
 As of the 2020 census, Cape Elizabeth had a population of 9,535.

 One of the wealthiest towns in the state, Cape Elizabeth is the location of Portland Head Light, which is the oldest lighthouse in Maine.
 Since 1998, it has hosted the Beach to Beacon 10K, a world-class road race which starts at Crescent Beach State Park and ends at Portland Head Light.

 Cape Elizabeth has a single community school department.
 Cape Elizabeth High School's team name is the "Capers".

 History

 Early exploration and settlement (1525–1650)

 Spanish explorers mapped the area in 1525, naming it "Cabo de Arrecife."
 English explorer Bartholomew Gosnold arrived on May 14, 1602, during his New England explorations.
 The English name derives from King Charles I of England, who renamed it in honor of his sister, Elizabeth of Bohemia, when John Smith presented his 1615 map for royal approval—one of only four such royal renamings that survive today.

 The first European settlement was established on Richmond Island in 1628 by Walter Bagnall, who operated a trading post dealing in rum and beaver pelts.
 His dishonest practices with the Wabanaki led to his death in October 1631 when Native Americans killed him and burned his post.
 Two months later, the Plymouth Company granted the island to Robert Trelawney and Moses Goodyear, who developed it into a fishing and trading center employing 60 men by 1638.

 George Cleeve and Richard Tucker established the first mainland settlement in 1630 near the Spurwink River.
 After being displaced by John Winter in 1632, they received a 1,500-acre grant from Sir Ferdinando Gorges in 1636, including the peninsula called Machegonne (now Portland).
 The area came under Alexander Rigby's control in 1643 when he purchased the Plough of Lygonia patent.